-Join Justin Seeley for an in-depth discussion in this video Using symbols vs. libraries, part of Illustrator CC for Web Design: Wireframing.
+Join Justin Seeley for an in-depth discussion in this video Using symbols vs. libraries, part of Illustrator for Web Design: Wireframing.

 - The wireframing process is usually one that can be expedited by creating prebuilt objects called user interface elements, and in this chapter we're gonna be talking about how to build up your own wireframe library so that you can easily pull these elements into your compositions to expedite your sort of thinking process as you create these wireframes.
 So the first thing I wanted to address is something that I've never really had to address before in one of these courses because, for the most part, I would use the Symbols panel to create and manage all of the assets like this that I create.